£500 Million Pothole Cash Boost for England’s Councils

 “I am pleased to see funding to fix our potholes and improve our Hampshire highways.
-I look forward to seeing the benefits that this will bring to constituents when we can more widely travel when COVID-19 restrictions are slowly lifted.”
+I look forward to seeing the benefits that this will bring to constituents when we can more widely travel as COVID-19 restrictions are slowly lifted.”

-Transport Minister Baroness Vere said:
+Transport Minister Baroness Vere highlighted the danger potholes pose:

 “We know potholes are more than just a nuisance – they can be dangerous to drivers and cyclists alike, and cause damage to thousands of vehicles every year.